pvlstkv/battery_monitor/README.md

 ___

 ## Features
-- setting a high and low battery level to showing notifications
+- setting the high and low battery level to showing notifications
 - setting the time to check the percentage level of battery charge
-- showing notifications about battery level
+- showing notifications about the battery level

 ### There is 2 version for
 - ubuntu (ubuntu folder)